aapoalas/denonomicon/static/contents/security.md

 inside Deno the possibility to do anything and everything that a native binary could do.
 In this sense, `--allow-ffi` is very much like `--allow-all`.

-Using FFI as an attack tool is still not quite as simple as using Deno's own APIs would be when `--allow-all` is passed: To make meaningful HTTP requests an exploit code would need to know which OS you're running, which DLL or dynamic library and from which directory it should load to gain access to a usable HTTP
+Using FFI as an attack vector is still not quite as simple as using Deno's own APIs would be when `--allow-all` is passed: To make meaningful HTTP requests an exploit code would need to know which OS you're running, which DLL or dynamic library and from which directory it should load to gain access to a usable HTTP